 Perinatal mental health

 I campaign for better perinatal mental health services - working with some great people to press for more high quality services across the UK, including accessible mother an baby units and comprehensive community services (backed up by a network of appropriate peer support groups).
-I also promote greater awareness about perinatal mental health, helping mothers and their families to find it easier to talk openly - and seek the help they need.
+I also promote greater awareness about perinatal mental health, helping mothers (and fathers) to find it easier to talk openly - and seek the help they need.
 You can read more about that work on the perinatal mental health pages.